Only a 20% deposit to reserve

 Payment & Tipping

-After paying the deposit, a QR Code will be emailed.
-Your guide will take a picture of the QR code to automatically transfer the remaining balance.
+After paying the deposit, a QR Code will be emailed to you.
+On the day of the trip, your guide will scan your QR code to automatically transfer the remaining balance.
 The only cash needed is for a 10-20% customary tip.

 Lane Rd, Seadrift, Texas, USA